-This thing on my wrist.
+This thing is on my wrist.
 Why did I choose to put it there?
 What possible good can come from strapping on some electronic tagging device to my person?
 After logging thousands of steps, I’m debating the idea of wearing a smartwatch 24×7.

-I bought a FitBit Charge 3 about two months ago.
+I bought my Charge 3 about two months ago.
 After a long winter with less than ideal exercise habits, I felt I needed to go “all in” on fitness accountability.
 No more excuses, Cubert!
 So after a little online research, I went with the Charge 3.

-FitBit operates out of San Francisco and was founded wayyy, way back in 2007.
+Fitbit operates out of San Francisco and was founded way, way back in 2007.
 A few studies have come out giving this device the middle finger of sorts.
-Some claim that wearables, like FitBit, are less effective for weight loss than standard weight programs without the wearable.
+Some claim that wearables, like Fitbit, are less effective for weight loss than standard weight programs without the wearable.

-Adding insult to injury, other studies have shown that the wrist-based devices overestimate steps taken and calories burned.
-Now that’s not quite as insidious as the Volkswagen emissions scandal, but some fitness fanatics cry foul on s**t like that.
+Adding insult to injury, other studies have shown that wrist-based devices overestimate steps taken and calories burned.
+Now that’s not quite as insidious as the Volkswagen emissions scandal, but some fitness fanatics cry foul on $h*t like that.

-Those few warts aside, FitBit continues to prosper.
-Their sales rank just behind leader Apple, and their reach is global.
-Winners of all sorts of tech awards, FitBit is always coming out with something new and enticing.
-I picked up the Charge 3 because they finally made the Charge in a water-proof design.
+Those few warts aside, Fitbit continues to prosper.
+Its sales rank just behind leader Apple, and its reach is global.
+Winners of all sorts of tech awards, Fitbit is always coming out with something new and enticing.
+I picked up the Charge 3 because they finally made the Charge in a waterproof design.

 Here’s the thing.
 We know from studies that wearables don’t move the needle like we’d expect or hope them to do.
 Someone looking to lose a few pounds or improve his or her activity level probably won’t change habits enough for the device to make a difference.